gort818/openjk-launcher/README.md

 TODO:
   1. Iron out bugs
   2. Make pacakges for other distros
   3. Add support for 32 bit executables ( Anyone still running 32 bit?)
   4. Make a package for windows and osx(This is a maybe, to be honest not really intetested)
   5. Rewrite the program in Vala ( for fun)
+  6. Make program compatible with Python 3

 ![Alt text](http://i.imgur.com/N1Zgzx1.png)